Citizen’s Community Policing Advisory Board

 - The Board was formed to work collaboratively with the City of Coralville, the Coralville Police Department, the NAACP, LULAC, and other citizen advocacy groups to promote unbiased policing practices in the City of Coralville.

-- The Board’s main duties will be to educate the public about these issues, make recommendations to the Coralville Police Department on training opportunities to advocate for unbiased policing practices, and to review data collected by the Coralville Police Department about contacts with the general public.
+- The Board’s main duties are to educate the public about these issues, make recommendations to the Coralville Police Department on training opportunities to advocate for unbiased policing practices, and to review data collected by the Coralville Police Department about contacts with the general public.

-- The Board will present any recommendations to the Coralville City Council and Coralville Police Department.
+- The Board presents any recommendations to the Coralville City Council and Coralville Police Department.

-The City of Coralville is accepting applications for seven (7) openings on the Citizen’s Community Policing Advisory Board.
-See "Appointees" above for a description of the openings.
+The City of Coralville is accepting applications for one (1) partial term ending December 31, 2025, on the Citizen’s Community Policing Advisory Board.

-Any current residents of Coralville are eligible and encouraged to apply for any of the openings.
-The law enforcement, NAACP and LULAC representatives may be filled by persons who live in the area, but outside of Coralville.
+Any current resident of Coralville is eligible and encouraged to apply.
 Diversity, equity, and inclusion will be considered as applications are reviewed.

 How to Apply:

-- Pick up an application at Coralville City Hall, 1512 7th Street, or download an application.
+- Pick up an application at Coralville City Hall, 1512 7th Street, Monday through Friday, from 7:30 am to 5:00 pm, or download an application.

-The application deadline is 5:00 pm Friday, March 26, 2021, and must either be received at Coralville City Hall or the e-mail address listed above.
-Mayor John A. Lundell will make his recommendations to the Council in April 2021.
+The application deadline is 5:00 pm on Friday, June 24, 2022, and must either be received at Coralville City Hall or the e-mail address listed above.
+Mayor Meghann Foster will recommend appointees to the Council for approval in July 2022.

 Steve DolezalCitizen's Community Policing Advisory Board Member